MIxS-MInAS/MIxS-MInAS.github.io/docs/drafts/ancient-extension.md

     This can be considered a pre-alpha version, and has not been reviewed nor approved by the wider palaeogenomics community nor by the Genomics Standards Consortium.

-Our current proposal for ancient DNA specific metadata fields can be found on GitHub.
+Our current proposal for ancient DNA specific metadata fields can be found on GitHub under the [dedicated repository](https://github.com/MIxS-MInAS/extension-ancient).

 !!! success "To download"